fbpx

 • Sample the plates that make Northern Spain a true foodie's delight.
 Whether it’s tapas and paella, or regional specialty cheeses, hams and fresh seafood, your tongue and tummy will be happy you made the trip.

-• Discover the iconic sights of Spain as you wander La Rambla in Barcelona, stroll the Parte Vieja in San Sebastian, and savour Santiago de Compostela.
+• Discover the iconic sights of Spain as you wander La Rambla in Barcelona, stroll the Parte Vieja in San Sebastian and savour Santiago de Compostela.

-• Savour the vast range of delicious drops that Spain is known for, including cava, vermouth, wine and cider.
+• Try the vast range of delicious drops that Spain is known for, including cava, vermouth, wine and cider.
 Get up close and personal with their production methods, learn the traditional ways to drink them and sit back and enjoy a sip in the Spanish sunshine.

 Itinerary